NickAtchison1/Item-Catalog/README.md

 ## Software Requirements

-Python 3 is needed for this application
+This is Python web application that uses the Flask framework and SQLAlchemy ORM.

 ## Installing the Application